CSCfi/csc-user-guide/docs/cloud/dbaas/postgres-versions.md

 SELECT 1;
 ```

-### Import database dump TODO
+### Import database dump

-If you have a database dump, you can import it with the following command.
+If you have a database dump, you can import it to your Pukki database with the following command.
 Be aware that this might overwrite what you already have in the database:

 ```bash
 psql -h $FLOATING_IP -d $DATABASE -U USERNAME -f file.sql